California counties await mask, social distancing guidance

 San Francisco’s Department of Public Health, which has been among the strictest in the country in mandating masks and social distancing, cheered the announcement as “great news” on social media, saying that it underscored the efficacy of the vaccine.

-The department said it must wait for the state to adopt new guidelines, as will Riverside County.
+The department said it must wait for the state to adopt new guidelines, as will Riverside and San Diego counties.

+“As more people are vaccinated and case counts decrease it is natural for some of the regulations to loosen, but that is not greenlight to be reckless.
+Situational awareness is important,” said San Diego County Supervisor Nathan Fletcher.

 “They talked about wanting to be like the rest of their family.
 They wanted to get vaccinated as a group so they could go out and travel and do things together,” Arballo said.